AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/Preemptible instances.md

 # Preemptible instances

 Preemptible instances are a type of on-demand instances and are discounted compared to pay-as-you-go instances.
-After a preemptible instance is created, you are guaranteed a period of one hour to use the instance.
-After that, if the market price is higher than your bid or if the resources of the instance type are insufficient, your instance is automatically released.
+After a preemptible instance is created, you are guaranteed a protection period to use the instance.
+After the period, if the market price is higher than your bid or if the resources of the instance type are insufficient, your instance is automatically released.
 This topic describes the billing methods and billing rules of preemptible instances.

 ## Billing methods